 Central to ASIC’s action is the duty of officers of responsible entities to act in the best interests of the members of the scheme and to refrain from making improper use of their position as an officer to cause detriment to the members of the scheme.

 ASIC is seeking declarations that the directors, in their capacity as officers of APCHL (as the responsible entity of Prime Trust) breached their duties owed to members of Prime Trust.

 A mediation which was held on 26 March 2013 did not result in any settlement of the proceeding.
 ASIC has provided discovery of documents in the proceeding, and has filed and served affidavits of witnesses.

-if required, an 'exoneration and penalty' stage, where the Court will consider questions of excuse or exoneration, and the question of any penalty to be imposed.
-If any 'exoneration and penalty' stage is required, it is likely to take place in September 2013.
+if required, an "exoneration and penalty" stage, where the Court will consider questions of excuse or exoneration, and the question of any penalty to be imposed.
+If any "exoneration and penalty" stage is required, it will take place in September 2013.

 Current status of ASIC's proceedings

 The liability stage of the trial was conducted from 1 May 2013 to 27 May 2013 before his Honour Justice Murphy and judgment was reserved.
 Judgment will be delivered on Thursday 12 December 2013.

 If his Honour finds in favour of ASIC on liability, the matter will proceed to the exoneration and penalty phase.
 Dates for the hearing of this phase have not been set down by the Court.

 At the second meeting of creditors held on 23 November 2011, the creditors of APCHL voted to place the company and Prime Trust into liquidation.
 Stirling Horne and Mr Petr Vrsecky of Lawler Draper Dillon were appointed liquidators.